-Stephen ‘Bosch’ Fairn died suddenly in March 2018 from a heart attack.
+Stephen ‘Bosch’ Fairn died suddenly aged 51 in March 2018 from a heart attack.
 He was a devoted husband to Becca; dad to his amazing children Theo, Max and Ruby; brother to Nicky, Tim and Martin and much-loved son of Sue.

 Dedicated to rugby, he played at school, Chinnor RFC, Coventry Poly, England Students, Coventry FC, Rosslyn Park and finally at Richmond Heavies.
 A playing career cut short at 51 that spanned fully 45 years.

 He was the 43rd Heavies skipper and undertook the role with the same gusto, stupidity, integrity and commitment he lived his life.

 Ian Williams collapsed and died suddenly in February 2018 from a heart attack while training at Doncaster Knights.
 He was 27.
 Ian is the son of club stalwarts Phil ‘Tonka’ Williams and Pippa, and “little” brother to Helen.